+46 8 21 91 91 +38 050 3487636

 Mechanism of tissue damage by cryotherapy or cryosurgery using cryogen is conditioned by affection of microvasculature, destruction of cytoplasm and cell organelles caused by intracellular and intravascular formation of ice crystals.
 Concentration of electrolytes in cells is increased when thawing, accompanied by greater crystallization after repeated freezing which accelerates their destruction.
 When applied as a monomethod, cryotherapy results in complete elimination of keloids and hypertrophic scars with 51 and 74% relapse-free of cases, correspondingly.

-Fig.5.
-Treatment of recurrent earlobe keloid with cryotherapy (photos before and after)
+Fig.6.
+Removal of keloids with liquid nitrogen (photos before and after)

 Microneedling (dermapen, dermaroller) for keloids and hypertrophic scars

 Microneedling for keloids and hypertrophic scars can be applied in any regions of human body.
 Collagen fibers in keloids are located differently compared to regular scars.
-They are located relatively in parallel to the skin surface in the normotrophic scars (Fig.6) and chaotically and node-like, resembling a fingerprint in keloids (Fig.7).
-Microneedles of dermapen or dermaroller penetrate into the skin up to the mesoderm and mechanically destroy the scar tissue fibres (Fig.8).
-In this case, depending on the thickness, prescription and location of the scar microneedling with the length of needles from 0.5 mm to 2.5 mm are used.
+They are located relatively in parallel to the skin surface in the normotrophic scars (Fig.7) and chaotically and node-like, resembling a fingerprint in keloids (Fig.8).

 Fig.7.
 Collagen fibers in keloid